 Chicken Breast Recipes

-Another of my best Sunday dinner ideas – something with chicken breasts.
+Another of my best Sunday dinner ideas – dishes with chicken breasts.
 Because if you’re like us, you’ve probably got a freezer full of chicken breasts – and chicken thighs, and chicken mince, and ground pork, and ground beef – because if there’s one thing we all learnt from the pandemic it was to always be prepared.

 While frozen chicken thighs and minced meats will inspire countless Sunday dinner ideas – from curries and chillies to meatballs and pasta sauces – frozen chicken breasts are easily as versatile, and can be served super-casual or make a fancy meal if you feel like something a bit special for dinner on Sunday night.